Holiday Activities and Food (HAF) programme Read Full Article

 The Multi-Sensory Literacy (MSL) programme is a cumulative programme based on the well-founded Orton-Gillinham approach which also supports the systematic, synthetic teaching of phonics.
 The programme is designed for pupils with persistent and severe literacy difficulties and taught on a 1:1 basis in two 30-minutes session per week.
 The programme is cumulative and only includes information being taught or that has been taught - it does not presume prior learning.

-We provide training for SENCOs and higher level support assistants (HLTAs) on how to deliver our cumulative multi-sensory intervention.
-The training comprises 5 half days and includes a range of interactive activities, video clips and lots of opportunities for discussion.
-Delegates will be provided with the necessary resources to deliver the programme.
+We have provided training for SENCOs and higher level support assistants (HLTAs) on how to deliver our cumulative multi-sensory intervention.
+The training comprised of 5 half days and included a range of interactive activities, video clips and lots of opportunities for discussion.
+Delegates were provided with the necessary resources to deliver the programme.
+We are not currently providing this training but all the assessment tools and resources are available for use.
+If you need any guidance regarding this programme please speak to your link teacher in the first instance.

 Exemplar Lesson plans